Naptwen/OpenRL/README.md

 # OpenNeural
 GNU license 2022(c) Useop Gim\

+v1.6.0\
+New option feature : normlization between each layer \
+New function : he initialization\
+New variable type : using function pointer\
+Remove functino : instead using run_int and cpu_run, merge it as run function\
+Change function : change the comments for function explanation\
+ETC : to avoid variable distortion, using private\

 v1.5.0\
 Change algorithm order for SGD and others\
 This version I tested for DDQN and DQN and it success! \